The Strength and Power of Cooperativesworking together to achieve success

 Equitable Economic Participation

-The next principle that we want to discuss is the Equitable Economic Participation of a co-op or the member economic participation.
-This means when there is a surplus (or profit), the distributions are to be allocated back to the member in proportion of use (dollars spent) a portion as a cash patronage refund and as allocated Equity.
+Equitable Economic Participation of a co-op or the member economic participation means when there is a surplus (or profit), the distributions are to be allocated back to the member in proportion of use (dollars spent) a portion as a cash patronage refund and as allocated Equity.
 The equity portion is used for improvements, expansions or adding new services for the membership, or any other activities supported by the membership.
 Allocated equity is the portion of ownership the member has in the cooperative.

 Cooperatives are businesses that exist to improve the lives of those that participate in them, by providing goods and services their members need.
 This principle shows the responsibilities of the members of a co-op and how money is to be treated in the co-op business association.